Last modified on

 - The travel is in support of a critical university research/scholarship function that cannot be deferred or accomplished remotely.
 This is true regardless if the funds are coming from Stanford or an outside sponsor.

-Travelers who believe their research satisfies one or more of the above conditions may:
+Travelers who believe their research satisfies one or more of the above conditions may request a travel exception through this form.

 Booking travel and reimbursement